changhoonhahn/molino/README.md

 sh bin/uncompress.sh
 ```

-Uncompressing the data can take a significant amount of time so plan accordingly.
+Uncompressing the data can take a couple of minutes so plan accordingly.

 ***You're all set!*** Check out some examples to see how you can use `molino`  to easily: *e.g.* [read in the galaxy mocks](), calculate the [redshift-space galaxy power spectrum](), or calculate the [redshift-space galaxy bispectrum]().